Bappy0X/Modern-Amazon/api/README.md

 ```
 heroku login
 ```
-3. Initialise a new git and add remove
+3. Initialise a new git and add remote
 ```
 git init
-heroku git:remote -a modern-amazon
+heroku git:remote -a modern-amazon-api
 ```
 4. Commit changes and deploy
 ```